 Please also take time to:

-- Read the Welcome pack provided at registration
+- Read the Onboarding information at registration.

 - Learn the responsibilities of a Portal Administrator

 - Ensure that all your Claims Handlers are suitably trained in the use of the Portal and have an understanding of the MoJ Pre-action Protocols using the Portal training site which mirrors the functionality of the live site.

 - Create a second Administrator, so your firm's account is administered in your absence.